up-n-atom/8311/fragments/att-inc-bgw/purchase-ont.md

 ??? info "Purchase SC/APC variant; if unavailable, add an SC/APC (female) to SC/UPC (male) 0dB attenuator for conversion."
     AT&T and most North American ISPs terminate their fiber at the ONT using SC/APC (green) connectors.

-    __APC:__ Angled Physical Contact (APC) tips are polished to 8 degrees.
+    Angled Physical Contact (APC) tips are polished to 8 degrees.
 This eliminates signal reflections on the fiber.

     __Compatibility:__ Never mismatch SC/APC (green) and SC/UPC (blue).
 This causes signal loss and can